ilovemyminutes/ilovemyminutes/README.md

 ### 🤗Jihyeong Ko
 Hi there, this is Jihyeong Ko enjoying studying AI or machine learning.
 These days, I'm interested in developing AI-based services for users' satisfaction.
-Towards a great engineer in AI field, I just keep rocking day by da👊.
+Towards a great engineer in AI field, I just keep rocking day by day👊.

 ### 👀Contact
 - Email. silkstaff@naver.com (looks fun to have a chance to study/develop something with you seeing this:D)